ulisesantana/ulisesantana/content/blog/socracan-2020/es.md

 title: Socracan 2020
 date: "2019-03-20"
 description: Node.js is an open-source, cross-platform JavaScript run-time environment for executing JavaScript code server-side.
 Historically, JavaScript was used primarily for client-side scripting, in which scripts written in JavaScript are embedded in a webpage’s HTML, to be run client-side by a JavaScript engine in the user’s web browser.
-tags: ["socracan", "hooks", "test"]
+tags: ["software crafters", "socrates", "test"]
 cover: "./preview.jpg"
 slug: "/socracan-2020"
-langKey: en
+langKey: es
 ---

 Node.js is an open-source, cross-platform JavaScript run-time environment for executing JavaScript code server-side.
 Historically, JavaScript was used primarily for client-side scripting, in which scripts written in JavaScript are embedded in a webpage’s HTML, to be run client-side by a JavaScript engine in the user’s web browser.